vaughanknight/UnityCore/README.md

 # UnityCore
-Core boilerplate code I use in Unity, including singletons, smart behaviours etc
+Core boilerplate code I use in Unity, including singletons, smart behaviours etc.  Most people come here for the threading bits so keeping this short.

 # UnityCore.Threading
 Do away with coroutines, and start using Tasks in Unity.